Arrow

 - If performing batch tasks, you want the largest file sizes possible

-- if accessing randomly (?), you might want smaller chunck sizes
+- If accessing randomly, you might want smaller chunk sizes

 - How many rows per column (aka row group)